206 North Bragg Street

 Warren, AR 71671

-The Warren clinic began operations in 1993 in a small yellow house.
-One the first day of operation the clinic had 2 children.
+UAMS Kids First in Warren clinic began operations in 1993 in a small yellow house.
+One the first day of operation the clinic had two children.
 This number quickly grew to 30 and the Warren clinic was off and running.

 The Warren clinic became possible through the unwavering support of the Bradley County Medical Center Board and the administrator, Mr. Harry Stevens.